FeynmanZhou/notation-integration-with-ACR-and-AKV/sign-with-akv.md

 ## Scenario

-- Open-source project maintainers want to sign their released software assets including binaries and container images with their private key, assuring authenticity and integrity
+- Software producers sign their released software assets including binaries and container images with their private key, assuring authenticity and integrity
-- Open-source project users want to verify if the release assets are produced by the official community and are not tampered with
+- Software consumers verify if the release assets are produced by a trusted source and are not tampered with

 ## Hands-on steps